 DAVID SALUMI: David and Patrizia Rossi’s butcher shop is one of the area highlights for anyone who loves meat and salami products.
 David invented Sella di San Venanzo (similar to pancetta, but with more fat, more aroma, more flavor) which is now sold in Eataly shops worldwide: here you can try the original! http://www.davidisalumi.it/

 TERRAE CASENOVE: first time visitors cannot help but being impressed with the landscape of the gentle hills just beyond Rotecastello, where fields and olive trees make an impressive patchwork of colors.
-We were delighted when we discovered that a family we had known for the common passion for wine, the Presciuttis, cultivate olive trees in this area, and they make such an excellent oil that we present our guests with a bottle as a welcoming gift! http://www.terraecasenove.it/
+We were delighted when we discovered that a family we had known for the common passion for wine, the Presciuttis, cultivate olive trees in this area, and they make such an excellent oil that when it is available we present our guests with a bottle as a welcoming gift! http://www.terraecasenove.it/

 LINDA GALLETTI: Linda is a professional cook, but above all an enthusiast when it comes to sharing her recipes!
 If you wish, you can learn to make fettuccine, gnocchi, lasagne and bread at home.